St Clair, New South Wales: Commercial area

 In 2008, St Clair shopping centre underwent a major refurbishment with new specialty stores, a food court area, and outdoor seating.
 It contains medical facilities including X-ray, pathology and optometrist, food outlets, news, fashion and jewelry, electronics, the local library, and a petrol station.

 Two local schools border the shopping centre to the west and south, as do soccer fields to the north containing a recently constructed skate bowl.

 There are also 3 BWS bottle shops located within the suburb, within a relatively close proximity.

 The Blue Cattle Dog Hotel is the only pub located in St Clair or Erskine Park.
 It is on the corner of Mamre Road and Banks Drive.

 Politics

-St Clair is in the federal Division of McMahon, held by Australian Labor Party's Chris Bowen and the state district of Mulgoa, held by Liberal Tanya Davies.
+St Clair is in the federal Division of McMahon, held by Australian Labor Party's Chris Bowen and the state district of Badgerys Creek, held by Liberal Tanya Davies.

 It was previously in the federal Division of Prospect.